Coexistence of Scale-Invariant States in Incompressible Elastomers

-Recent interest in sulcification has focused on the effects of swelling \cite{Tanaka,Hayward,Hayward2010,Zalachas}, growth \cite{Benamar, Suo,Bayly}, applied fields \cite{Wang}, mechanical confinement\cite{Gent,Ghatak,P.-M.-Reis:2009fk,Hohlfeld-Mahadevan,Mora,Suo1}, and imperfections \cite{Hutchinson}, on how patterns form\cite{Hohlfeld-Mahadevan2012, Chen, Tallinen}, and on connections to other phenomena such as plastic folding \cite{Sundaram}.
-In previous work we calculated the critical strain for sulcificiation \cite{Hohlfeld-Mahadevan} and developed a bifurcation and pattern formation theory based on treating sulcification point as novel kind of nonlinear critical point \cite{Hohlfeld-Mahadevan2012}.
-The later work was built on the supposition that an isolated sulcus in a critically compressed rubber half-space is a local minimum of energy up to translations and changes of scale.
-At the critical point, the scaling mode changes stability, allowing a nucleated sulcus to grow from infinitesimal size.
-Linearization fails to detect this instability because scaling changes the size of the sulcus without changing the magnitude of its deformation gradient.
+Recent interest in sulcification has focused on the effects of swelling \cite{Tanaka,Hayward,Hayward2010,Zalachas,Arifuzzaman}, growth \cite{Benamar, Suo,Bayly}, applied fields \cite{Wang}, mechanical confinement \cite{Gent,Ghatak,P.-M.-Reis:2009fk,Hohlfeld-Mahadevan,Mora,Suo1}, and imperfections \cite{Hutchinson}, on how patterns form \cite{Hohlfeld-Mahadevan2012, Chen, Tallinen}, and on connections to other phenomena such as plastic folding \cite{Sundaram}.
+However, the underlying instability is only partially understood.
+In \cite{Thesis} it was suggested that that an isolated sulcus in a critically compressed rubber half-space is a local minimum of energy up to translations and changes of scale.
+Because scaling does not change the magnitude of the deformation gradient, the instability toward forming an infinitesimal sulcus is undetectable by linearization.
+This idea was elaborated on in \cite{Hohlfeld-Mahadevan,Suo1,Hohlfeld-Mahadevan2012}; however, the mechanism of strain localization was not explained.

-The possibility of such an undetectable small amplitude instability involving a continuous deformation was actually first anticipated by Weierstrass when he distinguished so-called weak (i.e. merely linearly stable) local minima from strong local minima.
-The detection of Weierstrass instabilities has remained an open problem, however \cite{Ball-Marsden}.
-Our exposition here adds to these ongoing discussions by showing how to construct an isolated sulcus solution in a simple elastomer, and how this construction might generalize to more complex systems.
+A natural, related question is if there are other instabilities that mimic or generalize the phase-transition-like aspects of sulcification?
+One immediate example is cavitation in rubbery solids.
+Like sulcification, cavitation is undetectable in linearized analysis, and has a characteristic critical stress for the nucleation and growth of voids \cite{Ball}.
+Actually, concerns about the existence of undetectable instabilities like sulcification are quite old.
+Historically, Weierstrass was the first to suggest that such instabilities might be generic features of energies with derivative nonlinearities \cite{Giaquinta}.
+Following Weierstrass, abstract necessary and sufficient criterion for stability when accounting for such hidden instabilities have been determined.
+For vector fields in one dimension and for scalar fields in any dimension, these criteria are related to certain simple convexity properties of the energy.
+However, the criteria for vector fields in higher dimensions are \emph{not} simple \cite{Grabovsky}, and impractical if the goal is to detect hidden instabilities.